Qwen-Applications/SiameseNorm/README.md

-## SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm
+## [ICML 2026] SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm

 This repository contains the official implementation of paper [SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm](https://arxiv.org/abs/2602.08064).

+### News

+May 1, 2026: Paper accepted to ICML 2026.

 ### Abstract